 World Press Freedom Day

+Every year, 3 May is a date which celebrates the fundamental principles of press freedom, to evaluate press freedom around the world, to defend the media from attacks on their independence and to pay tribute to journalists who have lost their lives in the exercise of their profession.
 World Press Freedom Day was proclaimed by the UN General Assembly in 1993 following a Recommendation adopted at the twenty-sixth session of UNESCO's General Conference in 1991.
-This in turn was a response to a call by African journalists who in 1991 produced the landmark Windhoek Declaration on media pluralism and independence.
+This in turn was a response to a call by African journalists who in 1991 produced the landmark Windhoek Declaration sur le pluralisme on media pluralism and independence.

 It serves as an occasion to inform citizens of violations of press freedom - a reminder that in dozens of countries around the world, publications are censored, fined, suspended and closed down, while journalists, editors and publishers are harassed, attacked, detained and even murdered.

 It is a date to encourage and develop initiatives in favour of press freedom, and to assess the state of press freedom worldwide.

 This year’s World Press Freedom Day Global Conference brought together close to a thousand participants in Punta del Este, Uruguay from 86 countries.
 A total of around 3.400 registered to join more than 60 sessions online and offline during the three days.

 The Conference was an action platform for partners and stakeholders to come together and identify solutions for the most pressing challenges of the digital era and develop concrete solutions to address the threats posed by increased surveillance to press freedom and privacy, including: